 The NBN was initially conceived as a way to work around Telstra's monopoly of copper telecommunications infrastructure.

-Yet as part of the NBN construction process, NBNCo and Telstra formed an agreement that involved the leasing of Telstra exchanges, ducts and pipes and currently unused fibre infrastructure to the NBN.
+Yet as part of the NBN construction process, NBNCo and Telstra formed an agreement in 2011 that involved the leasing of Telstra exchanges, ducts and pipes and currently unused fibre infrastructure to the NBN.

-This arrangement, worth more than $9 billion to Telstra's bottom line, ensured that NBNCo would be the only wholesaler of fibre broadband in Australia, while getting Telstra to migrate its customers away from its copper network and onto the fibre one.
+This arrangement ensured that NBNCo would be the only wholesaler of fibre broadband in Australia, while getting Telstra to migrate its customers away from its copper network and onto the fibre one.

-Similarly, an agreement with Optus worth about $800 million will see the telco switch off its HFC network and move to the NBN.
+Similarly, an agreement with Optus worth about $800 million initially outlined that the telco would switch off its hybrid fibre coaxial (HFC) network and move to the NBN.